geonetwork/core-doc-sources/eng/users/source/admin/configuration/index.rst

 - *Prefer documents with translations requested language* - Documents with a translation in the search language (anywhere in the document) will be prioritized over documents without any elements in the search language

-- *Prefer documents whose language is the requested language* - Documents that are the same language as the search language (IE the documents that are specified as being in the same language as the search language) or prioritized over documents that are not.
+- *Prefer documents whose language is the requested language* - Documents that are the same language as the search language (ie. the documents that are specified as being in the same language as the search language) are prioritized over documents that are not.

 - *Translations in requested language* - The search results will only contain documents that have some translations in the search language.